xl26/GraphQL-React-Event-Booking-App/README.md

 This React application is a demonstration of React Router, Tailwind CSS, and Firebase integration for image storage.
 The primary purpose of this app is to facilitate event creation and booking for specific dates.
 The backend is developed using Node.js and GraphQL.

+## Tech Used
+- ReactJS
+- NodeJs
+- GraphQL
+- Tailwind CSS
+- Firebase
+- MongoDB

 ## Features

 - **Event Management**: Users can create, view, and book events for specific dates.
 - **Image Storage**: Utilizes Firebase for storing event-related images.
 - **Backend API**: Built with Node.js and GraphQL for efficient data handling.
+- **Data Storage**: MongoDB for efficiency and scalability has been used.

 ## About GraphQL Integration